 - Nutritional Therapist

-While these jobs have varying suggested functions, they all are founded upon the same training.
+While these jobs have varying suggested functions, they’re all founded on the same training.
 The only distinction between the qualification levels of Nutritionists in the UK is whether they are registered with the Association for Nutrition (AfN).

-Only individuals registered with the AfN can hold the title Registered Nutritionist abbreviated to ANutr or RNutr; this is a conditional offer based on the Nutritionist earning a Bsc undergraduate degree in Nutrition or a related specialism.
-Also, they must hold a minimum of 3 years relevant professional experience.
+Only individuals registered with the AfN can hold the title Registered Nutritionist, abbreviated to ANutr or RNutr; this is a conditional offer based on the nutritionist earning a BSc undergraduate degree in nutrition or a related specialism.
+Also, they must hold a minimum of three years’ relevant professional experience.

-Dietitians organise foods and nutrition plans to promote healthy eating habits similar to the work that a nutritionist does.
-Furthermore, the extended training and authority to address eating disorders / medical illnesses can also be covered by a Dietitian.
+Dietitians organise food and nutrition plans to promote healthy eating habits similar to the work of a nutritionist.
+Furthermore, the extended training and authority to address eating disorders and medical illnesses can also be covered by a dietitian.

 Dietitians are the only nutrition professionals who are governed and regulated by law, and are required to be registered with The Health & Care Professional Council (HCPC).
-The HCPC are a strict overseer of policy and practice for dieticians.
-To be eligible to be a Registered Dietician (RD), you’re required to have a BSc Hons, undergraduate degree in Dietetics or a related science degree with a postgraduate diploma or masters degree in Dietetics.
+The HCPC are a strict overseer of policy and practice for dietitians.

-This addition of regulatory oversight means that Dietitians have extended authority to work on evidence based recommendations.
-This means they can work with clients within medical treatment programs or with existing severe medical illnesses.
+This addition of regulatory oversight means that dietitians have extended authority to work on evidence-based recommendations.
+This means they can work with clients within medical treatment programmes or with existing severe medical illnesses.